AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/admin-console.md

 ## What's Next {#whats-next}

+Now that you have read this document, you should:

+* Understand what and Adobe ID is.
+* Be able to log in to Admin Console.
+* Understand how to review your privileges as a system administrator via Admin Console.
+* Know how to contact Adobe support for help.

-Now that you have logged into Admin Console and verified your status as a system administrator, you can continue your onboarding journey by learning how to [assign team members to Cloud Manager Product Profiles.](/help/journey-onboarding/sysadmin/assign-team-members-aem-cloud-service.md)
+You are ready to continue your onboarding journey by learning how to [assign team members to Cloud Manager Product Profiles](profiles.md) so that you colleagues can also access AEMaaCS.

 ## Additional Resources {#additional-resources}